dantonissler/bot-java-web-template/README.md

 ```

 ### Nexus Repository
-The dependencies are hosted in our public repository on NEXUS, the code below, which is already in pom.xml, directs to the correct URL, we are working to make them also available on Maven Central
+The dependencies are hosted in our public repository on NEXUS, the code below, which is already in the pom.xml, directs to the correct URL, they will soon be available in the Maven Central repository
 ```
 <repositories>
     <repository>